Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionsEditor.md

 ### The default Actions

 The Input System comes pre-configured with some default Actions such as "Move", "Jump", and more, which suit many common app and game scenarios.
-They are configured to read input most types of input controller such asKeyboard, Mouse, Gamepad, Touchscreen and XR.
+They are configured to read input most types of input controller such as Keyboard, Mouse, Gamepad, Touchscreen and XR.

 When you first open the Input Actions Editor, you can see the default action maps and actions displayed.